Roestlab/massformer/README.md

 > test, mol_loss_obj_mean = 0.4836
 ```

 `mol_loss_obj_mean` is the loss averaged over molecules (instead of individual spectra) on a heldout portion of the MoNA dataset.
-See the [config](config/demo/demo_eval.yml), the [loss definitions](src/massformer/losses.py), and the [runner script](src/massformer/runner.py) for more detailed information about metrics.
+See the [config](config/demo/demo_eval.yml), the [loss definitions](src/massformer/losses.py), and the [runner file](src/massformer/runner.py) for more detailed information about metrics.

-*Note: none of the steps below are required to run the demo, but are helpful for reproducing results from the paper*
+*Note: none of the steps below are required to run the demo, but are helpful for reproducing results from the paper.*

 ## Downloading the Raw Spectrum Data